The Foot Fist Way: Promotion

-On February 26, 2008, McBride appeared as Fred Simmons in Late Night with Conan O'Brien.
+On February 26, 2008, McBride appeared as Fred Simmons on Late Night with Conan O'Brien.
 Many viewers were unfamiliar with either Fred or McBride and as a result there was initially much speculation as to whether the seemingly disastrous Tae Kwon Do demonstration, during which Fred asked for a "redo" after a failed block-splitting attempt and awkward interview, during which he repeatedly lashed out at fellow guest Will Ferrell for dancing around in a sexual nature during his interview segment earlier, were real or staged.
 Among the only immediate clues to suggest the interview was a setup was when the website for the film was flashed onscreen during the interview.

 Critical response

 The Foot Fist Way received mixed reviews from critics.
-On Rotten Tomatoes, the film has a 54% approval rating, based on 84 reviews, with an average rating of 5.5/10.
+On Rotten Tomatoes, the film has a 53% approval rating, based on 83 reviews, with an average rating of 5.5/10.
 The site's critical consensus reads, "The rough edges and biting humor of this martial arts comedy will keep audiences laughing and cringing in turns."
-On Metacritic, the film has a score of 63 out of 100, based on 22 critics, indicating "generally favorable reviews."
+On Metacritic, the film has a score of 63 out of 100, based on 22 critics, indicating "generally favorable reviews".

 John Anderson of Variety gave the film a fairly positive review, stating that the film is "crying out to be discovered by midnight movie mavens".

 Home media

-The film was released on DVD in 2008.
+The film was released on DVD on February 10, 2009 by Paramount Home Entertainment.

+Soundtrack

+The digital-only soundtrack was released in May 2008 by Lakeshore Entertainment and features fifteen songs by the band, Pyramid, of which "The Foot Fist Way" writer and actor, Ben Best was a member.
+The band, Kung Flude, features current Electric Frankenstein singer, Johnny Flude.